xtuml/ciera/examples/GPS/README.md

 2. Import the `runtime` project from the `$HOME/.m2/repository/io/ciera/runtime/2.4.0/runtime-2.4.0.jar` file.
-3. Import the `GPS_Watch`, `HeartRateMonitor`, `Location`, `Tracking`, and `UI` projects from this folder (diasable "Search for nested projects")
+3. Import the `GPS_Watch`, `HeartRateMonitor`, `Location`, `Tracking`, and `UI` projects from this folder (disable "Search for nested projects")

 ## GUI (Swing)